agro23/pizza-order/README.md

   - Example Output: ONE Small pizza with Pepperoni,Olives That will be: 8.49 please.

-* The program accepts user input to alter the size (Input via a form with submit) <--
+* The program accepts user input to choose the size (Input via a Select Box and form with submit)
+  - Example Input: > Large --> SUBMIT
+  - Example Output: Size choice = Large

+* The program accepts user input to choose the size and 'orders' that size plus random toppings
-  - Example Input:
+  - Example Input: > > Large --> SUBMIT
-  - Example Output:
+  - Example Output: ONE Large pizza with Pepperoni,Olives That will be: $14.62 please.

-* The program accepts user input to alter the topping choice (Input via a form with submit)
+* The program accepts user input to alter the topping choice (Input via a form with submit) <--
   - Example Input:
   - Example Output: